 In the reporting phase, the audit results, which are obtained in the execution phase, are reported.
-After a regularity audit, the audit findings are evaluated, and then an Audit Report, which pertains to the financial operations of the auditee for one year, and a Judicial Report, which pertains to the public loss that the auditors find, is drafted.
+After a regularity audit, the audit findings are evaluated, and then an Audit Report, which pertains to the financial operations of the auditee for one year is drafted.

-3.1 DRAFTING AUDIT REPORTS
+3.1.
+DRAFTING AUDIT REPORTS